-Here, however, is where a new book on the life and preaching by Thomas Breimaier is different.
-336 Breimaier has provided readers with a genuinely fresh perspective on the life, and more specifically, the preaching of Spurgeon.
+Here, however, is where a new book on the life and preaching by Thomas Breimaier is different.287 Breimaier has provided readers with a genuinely fresh perspective on the life, and more specifically, the preaching of Spurgeon.
 It may not exactly be, as one enthusiastic endorser has asserted, that Breimaier has "broken new ground," but it is none-the-less true that Breimaier has established the main theme of Spurgeon's preaching and ministry in a genuinely distinct way.
 Breimaier asserts that the main theme of Spurgeon's preaching was the cross of Christ, which is not a new insight.
-However, by a thorough survey of Spurgeons' preaching and ministry, Breimaier reveals how this amounted to Spurgeon's main hermeneutical principle: Spurgeon "viewed the entire Bible through the lens of the cross of Christ, with the aim to bring about the conversion of sinners."337
+However, by a thorough survey of Spurgeon's main hermeneutical principle: Spurgeon "viewed the entire Bible through the lens of the cross of Christ, with the aim to bring about the conversion of sinners."288

-In the introductory chapter, following David W. Bebbington's (widely accepted) analysis of the defining characteristics of evangelicalism, 338 Breimaier asserts that Spurgeon's cross-centered preaching exemplified the crucicentrism conversionism of nineteenth-century evangelicalism.
+In the introductory chapter, following David W. Bebbington's (widely accepted) analysis of the defining characteristics of evangelicalism,289 Breimaier asserts that Spurgeon's cross-centered preaching exemplified the crucicentrism and conversionism of nineteenth-century evangelicalism.
 By surveying a number of recent works on nineteenth-century preaching in general and works on Spurgeon in particular, Breimaier establishes that his work is "the first sustained investigation of Spurgeon's hermeneutics" and that it demonstrates "that the cross and conversion were central to [Spurgeon's] approach to biblical texts."